ericwq/gskills/docs/xds.md

   - `handleServiceUpdate()` sends `w.lastUpdate` to channel `r.updateCh`.
   - `w.serviceCb` is set when `serviceUpdateWatcher` object is first created.

+Please note: `findBestMatchingVirtualHost()` uses the `w.serviceName` as the `host` parameter.
+Which means the domain match for `VirtualHost` is done by using client target server name.
+In our case client target server name is `example.grpc.io`.

-Through the above processing, `watcherInfoWithUpdate` message is converted into `serviceUpdate` message.
+Through the above processing, `RouteConfigUpdate` message is converted into `serviceUpdate` message.
+In the end, `handleServiceUpdate()` will send a `suWithError` message which contains `serviceUpdate` message. `serviceUpdate` contains `routes` and `ldsConfig`.

 ```go
 func (w *serviceUpdateWatcher) handleRDSResp(update xdsclient.RouteConfigUpdate, err error) {